 - • The entertainer’s marketing material is up-to-date.
 You should be able to watch videos or view photographs to get a sense of what the performance is like.
 Expect to receive brochures or a ‘one sheet’ with updated biographical information, recent clients, comments and feedback.
 Bonus – is his/her website up-to-date, and is it comprehensive?

 - • The entertainer belongs to professional industry associations.
 Association membership indicates that he/she wishes to grow & improv their business or standing within the industry.
-Examples are the Professional Speakers Association of Southern Africa and the Performing Arts Network of South Africa.
+Examples are the Professional Speakers Association of Southern Africa and the South African Association for the Conference Industry (SAACI).

 - • The performer has a good contract.
 Because an entertainer can make or break an event, how can you ensure that you are protected against injuries, damage or even if he/she doesn’t pitch up?
 The contract is super important as it covers the details of your agreement – be vary wary if the performer does not at least send you a document with the terms of your agreement.
 Bonus – does the entertainer offer you a “money back” satisfaction guarantee?